istio/istio.io/content/blog/2018/egress-tcp/index.md

 Additionally, for the [MongoDB Wire Protocol](https://docs.mongodb.com/manual/reference/mongodb-wire-protocol/), the protocol can be specified as `MONGO`, instead of `TCP`.

-For the `addresses` field of the entry, an IP or a block of IPs in [CIDR](https://tools.ietf.org/html/rfc2317) notation must be used.
+For the `addresses` field of the entry, a block of IPs in [CIDR](https://tools.ietf.org/html/rfc2317) notation must be used.
 Note that the `hosts` field is ignored for TCP service entries.

 To enable TCP traffic to an external service by its hostname, all the IPs of the hostname must be specified.
-Each IP must be specified by a CIDR block or as a single IP.
+Each IP must be specified by a CIDR block.

 Note that all the IPs of an external service are not always known.
 To enable egress TCP traffic, only the IPs that are used by the applications must be specified.